 While most people are familiar with 3D, fewer are aware of 4D, which seeks to bring other senses into the viewing experience.
 You may have encountered 4D in amusement parks, or even some Lego stores.
 Essentially, 4D adds a new element to your 3D viewing by integrating moving seats, wind effects, scents, and more to accompany scenes in a movie.
 For example, a rainy scene might be accompanied by a light mist of water in the theatre.
 Think Rocky Horror Picture Show, but without viewers needing to bring their water guns.

 Your home theatre can be as unique as you are.
 It is an innovative area, and there are always new home theater trends to keep up with and evaluate.
 Whether you choose to go with something incredibly elaborate or relatively simple is up to you, but whatever you choose, remember that a large part of your viewing enjoyment comes from comfortable seating.
-Being able to sit back and relax in your own home theater seating adds that final touch to the experience.
+Being able to sit back and relax in your own media room seating adds that final touch to the experience.

 At Elite HTS, we can craft the seats you need to match your vision of a perfect home theatre.
 Give us a call today to learn more!